Home/Nutritional Comparison

 Fresh Onion

 Fresh onions are a staple vegetable known for their pungent flavor and versatility in cooking.
-They are low in calories and rich in vitamins and minerals, making them a healthy addition to various dishes.
+They are rich in vitamins, minerals, and antioxidants, contributing to various health benefits.

 Rich in antioxidants, fresh onions help combat oxidative stress and may reduce the risk of chronic diseases.